waynegraham/white-to-blue/README.md

 This project provides a simple reference for Pedro Sauer's white to blue belt techniques.
 It is built with **React** and **Vite** and displays the curriculum along with embedded YouTube videos.

+## Features

+- Search techniques by name or note.
+- Click a technique to open its video in a modal starting at the demonstration timestamp.
+- Close the video modal by clicking the Close button or pressing **Escape**.

 ## Development

 Install dependencies and start the development server: